-Location Approximate Building Area (in square meters) Metamorfossi, Athens (Yogurt Facility) 52,729 Johnstown Industrial Park, Johnstown, New York, U.S.A.
-(Yogurt Facility) 40,035 Trikala (Cheese Facility) 4,095 Thessaloniki (Distribution Facility) 3,352 Luxembourg (Land) 148,219
+Location Approximate Building Area (in square meters) Metamorfossi, Athens, Greece (Yogurt Facility) 52,729 Johnstown Industrial Park, Johnstown, New York, U.S.A.
+(Yogurt Facility) 40,035 Trikala, Greece (Cheese Facility) 4,095

 Our main Greek facility in Metamorfossi, Athens, houses our principal yogurt production facilities.
-As of December 31, 2019, we also leased six properties, of which three are in Greece, one is in the United States, one is in the United Kingdom and one is in Luxembourg.
-These leased properties consist primarily of warehouses and office space.
-Most of the commercial leases will expire between 2020 and 2022.
+As of December 31, 2020, we also leased two properties, of which one is in the United States and one is in Luxembourg.
+These leased properties consist of office space.
+Most of the commercial leases will expire between 2021 and 2026.